pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # Whether to detect and resolve duplicate records (unique key conflict) in the physical import mode.
 # The following resolution algorithms are supported:
-#  - record: After the data is written to the target table,
-#    add the duplicate records from the target table to the `lightning_task_info.conflict_error_v1` table in the target TiDB.
-#    Note that the required version of the target TiKV is no earlier than v5.2.0;
-#    otherwise it falls back to 'none'.
-#  - none: does not detect duplicate records, which has the best performance of the three algorithms.
+#  - none: does not detect duplicate records, which has the best performance of the two algorithms.
 #          But if there are duplicate records in the data source, it might lead to inconsistent data in the target TiDB.
-#  - remove: records all duplicate records in the target table to the lightning_task_info database, like the 'record' algorithm.
+#  - remove: if there are primary key or unique key conflicts between the inserting data A and B,
+#            A and B will be removed from the target table and recorded
-#    But it removes all duplicate records from the target table to ensure a consistent state in the target TiDB.
+#            in the `lightning_task_info.conflict_error_v1` table in the target TiDB.
+#            You can manually insert the correct records into the target table based on your business requirements.
+#            Note that the target TiKV must be v5.2.0 or later versions; otherwise it falls back to 'none'.
+# The default value is 'none'.
 # duplicate-resolution = 'none'
 # The number of KV pairs sent in one request in the physical import mode.
 # send-kv-pairs = 32768